Human Resource Development PhD Degree

 PhD in Human Resource Development: Training Tomorrow’s Leaders.

-- Complete coursework for the HRD PhD program in 2 ½ years.
+- Complete coursework for the HRD PhD program in as little as 2 years.
 A dissertation based on original research contributing to the body of HRD knowledge also is required.

 - Join thought leaders and experienced executives to explore the nuances of our rapidly changing and culturally diverse global workforce.